 Among those who showed up May 4 to lobby lawmakers were Harold and Ruth Steeley, retired dairy farmers from Tinicum Township in Bucks County.
 They were among the members of the Pennsylvania Grange, formed in 1867 to help farmers restore their land after the Civil War.

 No matter.
-Father Greb is confident the ladies of St. Cecilia's will be back in the baking business next spring.
+Greb is confident the ladies of St. Cecilia's will be back in the baking business next spring.

 "Bake sales really build community," he said.
 "And, you know, everybody likes pie."